 What resources do you provide for parents through the application process?

 Though federal laws prevent us from sharing the specifics of your student’s application and educational goals, we encourage parents of admitted students to fully research our programs and be part of the entire process.
 As a starting point, please read our Parent Letter for additional ideas on how best to stay involved.
 The letter discusses preparing students for life abroad, working with them once they are abroad, and making the most of the study abroad experience upon return from the program.
 You'll also find that all our materials—from visa guidelines to required forms—are available exclusively online under the Accepted Students section of this site, so you have full access to the same materials as your student.
-Finally, we encourage you to keep in close contact with your student throughout the experience, so please talk about applying for and attending Global Studies programs—make it a joint project.
+Finally, we encourage you to keep in close contact with your student throughout the experience, so please talk about applying for and attending study abroad programs—make it a joint project.
 If you have questions about the programs, or anything else, you are always welcome to contact us at 718-990-6105 or via email.